falzm/fsdiff/README.md

 Usage documentation is available by running the `fsdiff help` command.

 Note: when performing a `diff` operation, the command will exit with a return code 2 if changes have been detected between two snapshots, and 0 if no changes.
 Any other error returns 1.

+### Shallow mode

+`fsdiff` supports a *shallow* mode, in which files checksum are not computed.
+This can be useful if snapshotting very large file trees and/or large files as the operation will be much less resource-intensive, at the cost of a less precise change tracking: in *shallow* mode it is not possible to detect file renamings or content-focused file changes anymore.

+To use *shallow* mode, set the `--shallow` command flag during a *snapshot* operation.
+Note: during a *diff* operation, if `fsdiff` detects that either one of the snapshots is *shallow* the operation will be performed in *shallow mode* too.